Jamaican cuisine: Middle Eastern influences

 Middle Eastern contributions to Jamaica's culinary repertoire began when Syrian, Lebanese and Palestinian people, mostly Christians and some Jews, fled to Jamaica in the late 19th century, due to religious persecution under Ottoman rule.
 Jews from other places such as Egypt also settled on the island.
-Contingents of Syrian and Lebanese merchants settled in Jamaica and established businesses— as such, Middle Eastern influences can be found in some dishes.
-Variations of kebabs, wraps, meatballs, pelau, stuffed grape leaf rolls (known as 'mehshi') which are made with cabbage as a substitute, hummus, kibbeh, laban, tabbouleh and Syrian bread have been adopted.
+Contingents of Syrian and Lebanese merchants settled in Jamaica and established businesses— as such, Middle Eastern, particularly Levantine influences can be found in some dishes.
+Variations of kebabs, wraps, meatballs, pelau, stuffed grape leaf rolls (known as 'mehshi') which are made with cabbage as a substitute, hummus, baba ghanoush, kibbeh, laban, tabbouleh and Syrian bread have been adopted.
 Though some of these dishes are not widely prepared by all locals, their influences can be seen in some fusion dishes, and Syrian, Lebanese and kosher restaurants can be found across the island.
 Jamaican peanut drops or cake and peanut brittle have Middle Eastern and other influences.

 Simmering, a popular cooking style in Jewish cuisine is also used for Jamaican stews, and the use of garlic as a primary seasoning is a culinary tradition inherited from the Jews.
 Local variations of kosher food with a Jamaican twist can be found in Jamaica, and some kosher dishes have been modified by Rastafarians to create ital dishes.